flicstar/flicstar.github.io/about.md

 <img src="/assets/images/pages/typo3logo.png" alt="TYPO3 logo" align="right" width="75px"/>

-I am a member of the [TYPO3 Association](https://typo3.org/){:target="_blank"}, an open source CMS project.
+I am a member of the [TYPO3 Association](https://typo3.org/){:target="_blank"}, an open source CMS.
 I contribute to that project in the Documentation Team and Content Team.
 This is a great community.
 If you're looking for a CMS I can highly recommend it!
 I co-authored [The TYPO3 Guidebook](https://www.apress.com/gp/book/9781484265246){:target="_blank"}, published January 2021.

 <img src="/assets/images/pages/doctopus.png" alt="The Good Docs Doctopus" align="right" width="100px"/>